corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/cordapp-overview.md

 These three flows allow for a basic lifecycle of bond creation, trading, and exiting between the transacting parties.
 However, there are several more components that are required in order to implement this CorDapp:

 * A state must be created to represent the bonds, `BondState`, this state is what will be issued, traded, and exited by the flows
 * A `BondContract` must also be created to define the rules defining valid transactions

 Each node owner will install this CorDapp onto their node, and can then issue, trade, and exit bonds with other node owners.

+## Key takeaways

+CorDapps are:

+* Distributed applications that can run on multiple systems simultaneously.
+* A set of `.jar` files containing Java or Kotlin class definitions.
+* Made up of components that work together to let nodes communicate and agree on updates to the shared ledger.